anuragpor/Rest-Architectured-Based-Tours-API/README.md

 tour, price, average rating, etc. Tech: Node.Js, Express, MongoDB, Mongoose

 Database Schema for Tour Models: models/tour.js
-This application has the following features
+This application has the following features for user input :
 Filter - Filter the data based on the input provided.
 Lookup the entries only for the ones that are needed Sort - Sort the data based on the field provided.
 This is designed to intake multiple sorting fields.
 Pagination - paginate the application and retrieve the page number we want.
 By default, the limit is 1 page